zcfs/Meteor-cfs-handlebars/README.md

 ### cfsIsUploading

-When used with a `FileObject` as the current context, returns true if the current FileObject is being uploaded from this client.
-When used outside of a `FileObject` context, returns true if **any** files are being uploaded from this client.
+When used with a `FS.File` as the current context, returns true if the current FS.File is being uploaded from this client.
+When used outside of a `FS.File` context, returns true if **any** files are being uploaded from this client.

 ```